SzymonLisowiec/auth-microservice/README.md

-***Auth-Microservice is still development and some elements are subject to change.
+***Auth-Microservice is further developed and some elements are subject to change.
 Currently please do not use it on production.***
 ****

 <p align="center">